KeaneCarotenuto/Fractals/README.md

 # Fractals
- A simple Mandlebrot render using c++ and SFML.
+ A simple Mandelbrot set render using c++ and SFML.

  Use Arrow Keys [^] to move around the set.
              [<][v][>]

- Use left [SHIFT] and left [CTRL] to zoom in and our respectively.
+ Use left [SHIFT] and left [CTRL] to zoom in and out respectively.

  Use [+] and [-] to increase or decrease the render depth respectively.